LankyCyril/edgecase/readme.md

 detected.

 **NB**: this is an experimental module, and the maximum number of outliers is hard-coded as 1.
-This worked for the datasets analyzed in the BiorXiv preprint, but the number of outliers may have to be adjusted for other datasets.
+This worked for the datasets analyzed in the bioRxiv preprint, but the number of outliers may have to be adjusted for other datasets.
 **NB**: this algorithm scales quadratically with the number of input reads and is computationally infeasible for large datasets.